The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

 Consider the sample vacancy text for an IT-consultant position in Figure \ref{fig:sample_ad}.
 This text contains a variety of information on the type of tasks associated with the position, the required skills and experience necessary to perform these tasks, and the pay and non-pay attributes of the job.
 As this example makes clear, these attributes cover many different aspects of the position, ranging from the duration of the contract and regular hours (``full time, permanent position'') to characteristics of the workplace (``good working environment'') and information about the level of pay (``competitive conditions'').
 Our goal is to systematically extract this information from the open text of all vacancies in the database.

 The key difficulty with extracting job attributes from the raw texts of job ads is that a single attribute can be expressed in many distinct ways in natural language.
-Besides, while prior work on the pay and non-pay attributes of jobs has centered on specific amenities, we do not have a definitive list of the job attributes advertised by employers in vacancy texts.
+Besides, while prior research in this area has centered on specific workplace amenities, we do not have a definitive list of the job attributes advertised by employers in vacancy texts.
 We therefore proceed in three broad steps to extract these attributes from all job postings: (i) we pin down a list of attributes to extract, (ii) we ascribe a set of expressions to each of these attributes, and (iii) we label the entire corpus of vacancy texts based on these expressions.

 \paragraph{Step 1: List of job attributes to include} Our choice of which pay and non-pay job attributes to include in the analysis is based partly on information that is commonly stated in ads, partly on our knowledge of the particular context of the Norwegian labor market, and partly on attributes that are considered important in the existing literature.